How 3 Women Fought Their Acne — & Won

-Acne can range from upsetting to frustrating to completely debilitating.
-This fact is just one of the many reasons we've devoted June to acne awareness here at Refinery29.

-As you might have read, acne is the most common skin condition in the U.S., affecting over 50 million people — and it doesn't play favorites.
-This means actresses, makeup artists, beauty editors, and even aestheticians aren't exempt from blemishes.
-Through sharing personal stories about acne, we can seek comfort through knowing we're not alone, inspire each other to try new solutions, and rally together to keep fighting the good fight.

-As you might have read, acne is the most common skin condition in the U.S., affecting over 50 million people — and it doesn't play favorites.
+Acne is on the rise with UK clinics noting a 200% rise in the number of adults seeking specialist acne treatment in 2015 — and it doesn't play favourites.
 This means actresses, makeup artists, beauty editors, and even aestheticians aren't exempt from blemishes.
 Through sharing personal stories about acne, we can seek comfort through knowing we're not alone, inspire each other to try new solutions, and rally together to keep fighting the good fight.

 Today, we're sharing three stories from leading aestheticians who once suffered from acne and have found fixes that worked for them.
 Read on to find out what worked, what didn't, and what they're doing now to keep their breakouts at bay.